swcarpentry/2014-03-17-uw/lessons/r/intermediate/index.md

 [http://tiny.cc/ruw-syllabus](http://tiny.cc/ruw-syllabus) points to this page

-[http://tiny.cc/ruw-githubb](http://tiny.cc/ruw-github) points to the Github repository the instructors will use during the bootcamp
+[http://tiny.cc/ruw-githubb](http://tiny.cc/ruw-github) points to the Github repository the instructors will use during the bootcamp __<-- this seems to point to the repository that underpins this website; still potentially useful!__

 CORRECTION (?): the actual Github repository instructors will work with during the bootcamp: [https://github.com/LJWilliams/UW-R](https://github.com/LJWilliams/UW-R)